department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-fry-scholarship.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

 The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) provides Post-9/11 GI Bill® benefits to the children and surviving spouses of Servicemembers who died in the line of duty while on active duty after September 10, 2001.
-If you qualify, and are attending school, you may receive up to 36 months of benefits at the 100% level.
-Full in-state tuition costs are covered at public institutions; up to $20,235 per year will be paid for training at private institutions.
+If you qualify you may receive up to 36 months of benefits at the 100% level.
+Full in-state tuition costs are covered at public institutions; up to $21,084.89 per year will be paid for training at private institutions.

-### Are you eligible for compensation?
+### Are you eligible for Fry Scholarship benefits?

 Yes, if:
 You are the child or surviving spouse of an active-duty Servicemember who died in the line of duty on or after September 11, 2001